Manfred Eigen-Förderstiftung

 Your donation supports an ideal environment for curiosity-driven science.
 You can help provide the freedom, space, resources, and technology that will revolutionize our understanding of the natural sciences, extending to health and disease.

-- Promoting scientific exchange through conferences, symposia, courses, seminars, and lecture series, and attracting outstanding speakers
+• Fostering scientific exchange through conferences, symposia, courses, seminars, and lecture series

-- Fostering international relations and creating opportunities for encounters and exchange with internationally renowned researchers
+• Cultivating international relations and creating opportunities for exchange with internationally renowned researchers

-- Expanding the existing multi- and interdisciplinary nature of the Institute’s research to harness the momentum of exchange for innovation
+• Expanding the existing multi- and interdisciplinary nature of the Institute’s scientific work to harness the momentum of exchange for innovation

-- Granting of awards to Institute staff to recognize special achievements and contributions to science, such as outstanding publications, the development of innovative working methods, or exceptional dedication to the Max Planck Institute for Multidisciplinary Sciences
+• Recognizing institute members for exceptional achievements and contributions to science, for example through outstanding publications, the development of innovative working methods, or special commitment to the institute